Top 10 Things To Do in Lviv, Ukraine by JetSettingFools.com

 Attend a Lviv Opera House Performance

-While absolutely beautiful on the outside, going inside for a performance is the real treat.
+While absolutely beautiful on the outside, going inside the Lviv National Opera House for a performance is the real treat.
 The lavishly decorated theater hosts a multitude of performances, including matinee and evening shows.
 With a capacity of 1,100, the Lviv Opera hosts a variety of performances, including ballet, opera, concerts and plays.

 #4 Learn Lviv History at a Museum